marsbard/grua/README.md

     - consul
 ```

-In actual fact in this case the container will be named `alf_consul`
+In actual fact, from docker's point of view, in this case the container that is linked to will be `alf_consul`

 * <a name="attrs-stack-command">__command__ (value)</a>